 The growth habit of the Sasanqua Camellia is a mounding, graceful form, and will grow to an average of 2’-5’ tall and wide, or taller under ideal conditions.
 Their single blooms appear from autumn into winter, depending on variety.
 They are somewhat more resistant to low temperatures than the Japonica, and are hardy from Zone 7-9.

 Camellias also may be grown successfully in pots.
 Dappled shade, and protection from winter winds are recommended.
 Soil should be well-drained, with peat moss added to increase acidity.
+A 50/50 peat moss/potting soil is a good mix for acid loving plants.
 Do not use a saucer.
-The pot needs to drain well, and the roots will rot if they stand in water.
+The pot needs to drain well, and the roots will rot if they stand in water in a saucer.
 Fertilize after blooming with an acidic fertilizer, and again, only prune right after blooming.

 Enjoy the winter blooms of these evergreen plants and the beautiful glossy foliage year round in your garden.
 This old Southern favorite is sure to please!